RichardFreedman/Encoding_Music/01_Tutorials/10_Pandas_Maps.md

 The order of the elements in the `color` list will be used according to the order in which our `lat` and `lon` values were determined.
 So the length of these lists need to match!
 As we will discover in the **From Dataframe to Map** section below, there is an easy way to manage all of this with Pandas!

-Also note that in this case we specify the colors by a simple English-language name.
+Also note that in this case we specify the colors by their English-language names.
 But these could also be hex values, or even rbg tuples.
 Plotly Express and Graph Objects include many built-in color scales; learn more [here](https://plotly.com/python/builtin-colorscales/).

 ```python
 # specifying marker size (same) and color (different)